 Hebert cut across the field, catching the pass and leaving the defensive back flat-footed.
 As the DB caught up, tight end Bob Long came across the field and eliminated him from the play.
 Hebert eluded two more defenders before scoring from 77 yards out.
 Hebert was the nation’s leading scorer in 1966 and caught two TDs against Sparty (one from Woodall, one from Ken Bailey).

-“Bean just ran straight down the field, past a guy he’d been outrunning since grade school,” recalled in an interview with me 31 years later.
+“Bean just ran straight down the field, past a guy he’d been outrunning since grade school,” he recalled in an interview with me 31 years later.
 Bean was one of the Cougars playing for that Beaumont City Championship.

-But the star that day was Warren McVea, who had a personal motivation going into the game.
+But that day’s star was Warren McVea, who had a personal motivation going into the game.

 “I kind of got a grudge for this game,” UH running back Warren McVea said.
 “I’ve been hearing about what the Spartans are gonna do to us.
 Then I got a letter from (Michigan State player Tody Smith) last week asking me if I was ready to come up for the killing.”

 Wonderous Warren put on a clinic, running for 155 yards on 14 carries.
-He scored UH’s only first-half TD, once again earning his nickname Mack the Knife.
+He scored UH’s only first-half TD, again earning his nickname Mack the Knife.
 McVea took the handoff, went right, waited for his blockers, then cut through the Sparty defense, well, like a knife:

-Consensus All-American Rich Stotter (#67) pulled from the left guard spot to block, but it was McVea that did most of the work, using his vision and power to slip tacklers.
+Consensus All-American Rich Stotter (#67) pulled from the left guard spot to block, but McVea did most of the work, using his vision and power to slip tacklers.

 “He’s the best back I’ve ever seen,” Michigan State DB Drake Garrett said after the game.
 “His moves…you don’t know what he’ll do next.
 He’s there…and then he’s not.”